moss-l/bhs-js-testing/NOTES.md

 The other arithmetic operators are not meaningful when applied to strings in Javascript.
-But strings support another operator that numbers do not, namely the `[]` operator that allows us to access the individual characters of a string specified with a numeric "index", where 0 is the index of the first element.
+But strings support another operator that numbers do not, namely the `[]` operator that allows us to access the individual characters of a string specified with a numeric index where 0 is the index of the first element.

 ```
 "abc"[0] ⟹ "a"